Sunday 17 September 1939

 Polish Government: With Warsaw already threatened and no help arriving from England or France, the government of Poland leaves Kuty, it's fifth Polish refuge, and encamps for Romania, which is still neutral.

 Battle of the Atlantic: HMS Courageous, an aircraft carrier originally built as a battlecruiser during World War I, is sunk on the Western Approaches.
-Captain-Lieutenant Otto Schuhart of U-29 spots Courageous whilst it is on anti-submarine patrol and puts two torpedoes into her.
-Some 514-19 of 1200 crew perish.
+Captain-Lieutenant Otto Schuhart of U-29 spots Courageous while the carrier is on anti-submarine patrol and puts two torpedoes into her.
+Some 514-519 of 1200 crew perish.
 U-29, which only a few days earlier had been stalking the Ark Royal, escapes after four hours of depth charges.
-The incident showed the Royal Navy the dangers of anti-submarine patrols, and is another step on the road to the full convoy system.
-The Courageous is the first British warship sunk by the enemy in World War II.
+The incident illustrates for the Royal Navy the dangers of anti-submarine patrols and is another step on the road to the full convoy system.
+Courageous is the first British warship sunk by the enemy in World War II.
 Schuhart receives the Iron Cross First Class.

 The British withdraw their remaining fleet carriers from anti-submarine patrols.

-Czechoslovakia: A revolt breaks out in the former Czechoslovakia and begins to spread.
+Czechoslovakia: A revolt breaks out in Czechoslovakia and begins to spread.

 Italian Government: Italy offers Greece a guarantee that it will not take any military action against it.

 Japanese Military: Japan launches an attempt to take the city of Changsha, Hunan after blowing through Chinese resistance led by the 184th Division of the Chinese 60th Corps.